emadroshandel/TDC1000_TDC7200/README.md

 The Water Level Monitor example showcases a practical application of the TDC1000 and TDC7200, configured for a single-transducer system to measure liquid levels.
 This application uses ultrasonic echo reflection to detect the water level by:

-- Sending an ultrasonic pulse downward through air
+- Sending an ultrasonic pulse downward through the air
 - Receiving the echo reflected from the water surface
 - Analyzing the echo frequency to determine the water level
 - Tracking frequency changes over time